yimingzang/yimingzang.github.io/README.md

 4A.After creating your GitHub repository, you need to start rearranging your resume in markdown format.
 This requires you to use typora to complete.
 When editing, try to use some easy-to-understand methods, and make notes where necessary to make possible future modifications easier, as Etter mentioned in the book "use lightweight markup".

+Here is an example of a resume made using markdown.

 4B You can also use an existing template to create your own resume, the steps are as follows:

 4B1.Google a resume template that already exists on GitHub that you think is suitable for you.